-School of Science and Technology, University of Nairobi
+4School of Science and Technology.

 Abstract

 Purpose: The study aimed to assess the occurrence and distribution of aflatoxin contamination on dry maize in different types of stores in Meru, Embu, Isiolo, Makueni and Machakos Counties of Eastern region of Kenya.